-No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites
+No Homers Club Forum NHC Links Information Fun Features Image Gallery Web Links

 web links >>> themorgue

-Here is a tribute to the defunct pages of the online Simpsons community - a Hall of Fame, if you will.
-Some sites were shut down voluntarily while others were ordered by FOX to cease & desist, but for one reason or another each page did not make it to see 2008.
-Enjoy this trip through memory lane.
+Here is a tribute to the defunct pages of the online Simpsons community - a fan site Hall of Fame, essentially.
+Some websites were shut down voluntarily while other webmasters were ordered by 20th Century Fox to cease & desist their online promotion of the show.
+Enjoy this trip down memory lane.

 Brian's Tribute to the Simpsons